stegro/jeopardyML/README.md

 hit his knob the quickest has nothing to do with the task of selecting and displaying questions, and managing scores.

+### To make it work: Safety Policy

+There has been a Firefox security patch which restricts local file loads by local pages.
+In order to use jeopardyML on your local comuter you must roll back that patch (at least temporarily):
+In Firefox, open the `about:config` settings, search for the key `privacy.file_unique_origin` and set its value to `False`.

+For the Chrome browser, one way to make this game work is to use the command line argument `--allow-file-access-from-files`.

 ### Instructions: